6 things to consider before making a mid career switch

 It takes years of hard work and commitment to build a stable career.
 For some professionals, the idea of giving up that effort for a mid-life career switch is unimaginable, yet many others are eager to move on to new and exciting ventures.
 Take for example, former lawyer Tan Min-Liang from Singapore.
 He quit his job to develop the Razer Boomslang, the first high-end gaming mouse.

-Before you ditch your current job in search of more exciting career opportunities, it’s wise to consider the pros and cons first.
+So before you ditch your current job in search of more exciting career opportunities, it’s wise to consider the pros and cons first.

-- You bring your network with you
+1. You bring your network with you

 A mid-life career switch doesn’t have to set you back completely; you may have access to a network of contacts, and can rise more quickly than a fresh graduate would.

-- Some skills are transferable
+2. Some skills are transferable

 You might also have soft skills that can stand you in good stead for this new challenge.
 For example, great presentation skills count no matter where you are.

-- You could potentially earn more
+3. You could potentially earn more

 If you’ve reached a plateau in your current career, making a mid-life career switch could allow you to transcend your current pay ceiling - maybe not immediately, but in time to come.

-- Family issues
+4. Family issues

 You may intend to start a family, or have already started one, and you don’t have the time or the money to make this risky career move.

 Start looking for opportunities before you leave your current position, and prepare a backup plan just in case.
 If you need professional help finding opportunities, submit your resume and contact a recruitment consultant.

-- Steep learning curve
+5. Steep learning curve

 Though it's a fresh start and a splendid opportunity to learn new things and tackle a job that inspires you, you might take time to adjust to your new career choice.
 The learning curve could be steep, and you may find yourself hard-pressed to keep up with your more experienced colleagues.

-Solution: Don’t lose hope because history has shown that perseverance pays off.
+Don’t lose hope because history has shown that perseverance pays off.
 Jack Ma, the founder of Alibaba, only came across a computer for the first time at the age of 33.
 He started his first business building websites for businesses, yet had never written a single line of code before that.

-- Smaller pay cheque
+6. Smaller pay cheque

 If you’ve been disciplined in the area of personal finance, you should have at least 6 months of savings in your bank account.
 With a bit of careful budgeting and planning, money should not be an issue.

 All too often, people in the workforce start out with the only jobs available to them.
 Should they find that their talents and desires lead them elsewhere, a mid-life career switch is a great opportunity for those willing to embrace change and embark on a new journey of self-discovery.
 It could be the first important step that leads to your dream job.